Types of Auto Insurance Coverage [2023]

 In addition to the coverage types mentioned above, many different add-on coverage options exist.
 These coverages help with all sorts of things, like rideshare insurance if you drive for Uber or Lyft, roadside assistance if you’re ever stranded and need help, and gap insurance if your car is totaled but you still owe money on your lease.

+Before purchasing car insurance, it’s important to consider how to buy auto insurance that meets your specific requirements.
 You may not need more than a liability-only policy, which could be helpful in lowering your monthly or annual car insurance rates.
 It’s important to assess your needs before buying car insurance to ensure you have the proper types and levels of coverage.

 Compare Insurance Providers Rates to Save Up to 75%